joaocfernandes/Learn-Yocto/develop/Layers.md

 # Create your first general Layer

+In this tutorial we treat the creation of general layers and exclude the creation of BSP layers.
+The main diference between a General layer and a BSP layer is the existence of a machine configuration file and optionally a kernel recipe (.bb) or a kernel append file (.bbappend).

 Follow the [ Yocto dev manual](https://www.yoctoproject.org/docs/latest/dev-manual/dev-manual.html#creating-your-own-layer) instructions.

 The layer created was called *first*, therefore the folder meta-frist was created.